viernes, 16 de diciembre de 1988

 It was like going back in your eyes;

-And you who conquer with just one gesture,
+And you, who conquer with a single gesture,

 sábado, 26 de noviembre de 1988

-No me Prometas Nada - You don't promise me anything
+No me Prometas Nada - Don't promise me anything

 No por favor, no me prometas nada